Kipsigis people

 The IBEAC company and the British colonial government referred to the Kipsigis people as Lumbwa and Kwavi.
 The pre-colonial traditional occupations of the Kipsigis included semi-pastoral herding, military expeditions, and farming sorghum and millet.
-Post-colonial Kipsigis today still live predominantly in their historical tribal territory on the Western Highlands of Kenya at an altitude of 1500m to 2000m; they mainly grow tea, undertake dairy farming and farm maize.
+Post-colonial Kipsigis today still live predominantly in their historical national territory on the Western Highlands of Kenya at an altitude of 1500m to 2000m; they mainly grow tea, undertake dairy farming and farm maize.
 They also grow wheat, pyrethrum and coffee.